Daily Routines of Highly Productive People

 These practices aren’t just for monks or yogis; they’re for everyone people like you and me—looking for balance, focus, and a way to deal with life’s challenges.

-about focusing on what you’re doing, feeling, or experiencing right now without
+It’s about focusing on what you’re doing, feeling, or experiencing right now without judging it.

 Mindfulness helps us stay grounded in the present.

-often involves sitting quietly, focusing on your breath, a word, or a specific
+It often involves sitting quietly, focusing on your breath, a word, or a specific thought.

 talking), meditation is usually done during dedicated time for inner reflection